Do you neglect your home exterior? If so, you’re not alone.

 Although you may not be able to see insulation, it is one of the most important aspects of your house.
 Insulation acts as a way of keeping cold air outside, and warm or hot air inside – basically reducing the exchange of heat (and your energy bill).
 Keeping your insulation in good condition is essential, especially in any lofts or top floor rooms.

-Unfortunately, heat commonly escapes from a home through doors and windows, which are harder and more costly to insulate.
+Unfortunately, heat commonly escapes from your home through doors and windows, which are harder and more costly to insulate.
 Check the caulk regularly both inside and outside your windows, as even a tiny tear can alter the temperature of your home by several degrees.

 If your property has any fireplaces, regular cleaning and maintenance is crucial – despite their purpose being to increase heat, they are essentially another doorway to the wind and rain outside.